 g.
 Indicate whether the program is accredited by a specialty accrediting body including the next review date and concerns from the last review.
+Provide information here:

 Our undergraduate programs are accredited by ABET.
 Our next visit will be in 2020.
 Our last visit was in 2013.
-There were no concerns for any of the 3 programs after the last review.
+There were no shortcomings nor were there any concerns for any of the three programs after the last review.

-h.
 Provide the process the department uses to assure assignment of credit hours (per WSU policy 2.18) to all courses has been reviewed over the last three years.
+Provide information here: